janciesko/nvidia_hpccm_kokkos_remote_spaces/README.md

 ## Using Kokkos with NVIDIA's HPCCM and Docker
-This repository contains a set of bash scripts that showcase the use of the HPCCM container recipe generator with Kokkos.
+This repository contains a set of bash scripts that showcase the deployment of Kokkos using the HPCCM container recipe generator and Docker.

 ## Usage